-We stayed in campgrounds every night and we never made reservations.
-This led us to some incredibly interesting and beautiful campgrounds that we never would have discovered online.
+We stayed in campgrounds every night without making reservations, which led us to some incredibly interesting and beautiful campgrounds that we never would have discovered online.

 Location: View on Google Maps